 Managing a home server is not unlike managing any other server.There are a lot of options in terms of software you can run.
 The best choice for you depends on your specific needs, preferences, and familiarity with the platform.
 Some factors to consider include ease of use, hardware compatibility, feature set, scalability, and cost.

-Maintenance and uptime
+Maintenance

 Proper maintenance and monitoring of your server are essential to ensure its reliability, security, and performance.
 Establishing a regular maintenance schedule and following best practices will help you achieve better uptime and extend the life of your server.